andrew-data-git/snake/README.md

 ## Features

--
+- Basic snake game, with score and increasing difficulty
+- Game surface nested in applicaiton surface

 # TODO

-* add some powerups
-* menu and highscore screens
+* add menu and highscore screens, use App.game_active
 * decorate with shaders